The diagram above shows how different IAM concepts mentioned on this page interact with one another.

 Permission set names contain descriptions that clearly explain their purpose.
 For example, a permission set that grants access to all actions you can perform on Instances is called:

 Projects are groupings of Scaleway resources.
-Every Scaleway Organization disposes of a default project, and you can create new projects if necessary.
+Every Scaleway Organization has a default Project, and you can create new projects if necessary.
 By grouping resources into Projects, you can then define access differently for each Project.

 For example, if IAM users within your Organization are working on building two different systems with Scaleway resources, you can group the resources for each system into different Projects.
 This then allows you to restrict IAM users’ access to only the Project they are working on.
 It also facilitates the separation of billing between Projects.